arthurborgesdev/mint/README.md

 # IP Geolocation API Test MVP

-- Spawn a single HTML with a button for shown a user contact info when clicked on AWS S3 (simple preact app)
+- Spawn a single HTML with a button to show a user contact info when clicked and store the front end code on AWS S3 (simple react/preact app)

-- Create a user with telephone with a single product on AWS DynamoDB
+- Create a user with profile with a single product on AWS DynamoDB

-- Create a function to backup the functionality of the button click and handle by the DynamoDB, retrieving the telephone and saving the user information on the product array, passing Geolocation Data
+- Create a function to backup the functionality of the button click and handle it using the DynamoDB, retrieving the contact info and saving the user information on the product array, passing Geolocation Data

 - ... others will appear during test